tomasbal/tomislav-blog/data/blog/how-to-use-react-context-effectively.md

 ---
 slug: 'how-to-use-react-context-effectively'
 title: 'How to use React Context effectively'
-date: '2021-03-10'
+date: '2021-10-03'
 author: 'Kent C. Dodds'
 draft: false
-summary: '_How to create and expose React Context providers and consumers_'
+summary: 'How to create and expose React Context providers and consumers_'
 categories:
   - 'react'
 tags: ['react', 'javascript', 'typescript', 'react context']